 We are researching methods to transition to a reduced access security model in a future version.

 cPanel accounts and linked nodes

 A cPanel account that offloads specific functions (such as mail) to a child node is called a distributed cPanel account.
 This basic process consists of the following steps:

-- The system creates two version of the account: one on the parent node and one on the child node.
+- The system creates two versions of the account: one on the parent node and one on the child node.

 - The system moves the desired functionality (for example, mail services) from the account on the parent node to the account on the child node.
 The account that exists on the parent node manages all other functionality.

 - SSL certificates on distributed accounts require DNS Domain Control Validation (DCV) to secure the site.

 To view all distributed cPanel accounts on a child node, click View Distributed Accounts in WHM’s Link Server Nodes interface (WHM >> Home >> Server Configuration >> Link Server Nodes).

 When you create a new account in WHM’s Create a New Account interface (WHM >> Home >> Account Functions >> Create a New Account), you can choose how to distribute the account.
 For example, to distribute the new account’s mail, use the Mail Routing Section to assign a child node on which the account’s mail will reside.

 Your hosting provider must enable API Tokens in the Feature Manager interface (WHM >> Home >> Packages >> Feature Manager) in order to offload mail to a linked child node.